meetulr/Recurrence-Plan/README.md

-## The Creation and Management of Recurring Events
+## Unserstanding The Creation and Management of Recurring Events

 ## Table of Contents: